 Simulations are greatly improved when switching from a PT formulation to a PH (Pressure, Enthalpy) formulation.
 This change is based on the solution including the phase equilibrium at fixed pressure and enthalpy rather than a fixed pressure and temperature.
-In the PH plane, the two-phase coexistence region spans across a wide range of pressure and enthalpy, even for single compound systems, avoiding the abrupt changes that would be observed in a pressure and temperature representation (Figure 2).
+In the PH plane, the two-phase coexistence region spans across a wide range of pressure and enthalpy, even for single compound systems, avoiding the abrupt changes that would be observed in a pressure and temperature representation (Figure 2, left).

 Figure 2.
 Pressure-enthalpy representation of the same systems as Figure 1.
 In the PH plane, the pipe profile crosses the Gas-Liquid coexistence region with no abrupt change of properties or amount of the coexisting phases, reducing the risk of instabilities.

-Multiflash 7.2 Service Pack 1 includes the possibility of creating look-up tables on a PH grid, similar to the PT grid functionality (Figure 3).
+Multiflash 7.2 Service Pack 1 includes the possibility of creating look-up tables on a PH grid, similar to the PT grid functionality (Figure 3, right).
 This allows OLGA 2021.1 to simulate these systems using a PH formulation even for standard non-compositional simulations, conjugating the speed of the tables with the stability and accuracy of the PH formulation.
 This, ultimately, guarantees the correct representation of production and transportation of a single compound and quasi-monodisperse gas systems.

 Figure 3.
 Left - the PH table generator in Multiflash 7.2 Service Pack 1 software.
 Right - Multiflash table viewer visualizing a pure CO2 system in the PH plane.